 NNL are looking for the best apprentices to ensure a prosperous future for the Nuclear Industry.

 NNL Apprenticeships include:

 Westinghouse Springfields have introduced Degree Apprenticeships in Business and Engineering.

-The aim is to supply specialist business and engineering roles with bright, talented, and enthusiastic young people in support of the growing nuclear arena.
+The aim is to supply specialist business and engineering roles with bright, talented, and enthusiastic young people supporting the growing nuclear arena.
 Trainees will complete a training program and academic qualifications leading to a Business or Engineering Degree (Hons).

-Aimed at young people with at least 4 GCSE A*-C (new 9 to 4) grades including Mathematics, English Language.
+It is aimed at young people with at least 4 GCSE A*-C (new 9 to 4) grades, including Mathematics, English Language.

 For the Nuclear Engineering Degree apprenticeship:

 3 GCE A-levels (achieved or predicted), including Mathematics and/or a Science/Technology subject

 BTEC Level 3 qualification in an Engineering/Technology subject with at least Distinction Merit Grade (achieved or predicted).